GiulioRossetti/cdlib/docs/reference/viz.rst

 Visual Analytics
 ****************

-At the end of the analytical process is it often useful to visualize the obtained results.
+At the end of the analytical process, it is often useful to visualize the obtained results.
-``cdlib`` provides a few built-in facilities to ease such task.
+``cdlib`` provides a few built-in facilities to ease such tasks.

 ^^^^^^^^^^^^^^^^^^^^^
 Network Visualization